Code switching revisited: Low-overhead magic state preparation using color codes: Discussion

 \section{Discussion}

-In this paper, we introduced a new method for preparing a high-fidelity magic state using color codes.
-Our approach employs a judicious use of flag-based post-selection and a novel transversal gate (that is equivalent up to a transversal unitary to the recently discovered gate in Ref.~\cite{Heuben2024}, which appeared during the preparation of this manuscript).
-An important question at this point is whether one can achieve an even higher fidelity magic state by using a similar protocol, with a flag-based post-selection approach on a larger 3D color code.
+In this paper, we introduced a method for preparing a high-fidelity magic state using color codes.
+Our approach employs a judicious use of flag-based post-selection and a transversal gate (that was recently discovered in Ref.~\cite{sullivan2024}, which also appeared in Ref.~\cite{Heuben2024} during the preparation of our manuscript.)
+An important question at this point is whether one can achieve an even higher-fidelity magic state by using a similar protocol, with a flag-based postselection approach on a larger 3D color code.
 There are several problems that need to be solved for such a study.
-First of all, we need to generalize our syndrome extraction circuit to the larger instances of the 3D code.
+First of all, we need to generalize our syndrome extraction circuit to the higher distance of the 3D codes.
 Secondly, a better simulation method must be developed.
 The infidelity of the magic state produced this way is expected to be multiple orders of magnitude lower than what is reported in this manuscript.
-Simulation of such low error rate will be extremely challenging using a Monte Carlo approach.
+Simulation of such a low error rate will be extremely challenging using a Monte Carlo approach.
 (For instance, Ref.~\cite{Gidney2024} reported weeks of performing a Monte Carlo simulation and it is not even clear if that will be enough for this study.)
-And a naive density matrix simulation of the full circuit is likely out of reach for classical computers.
+And, a naive density matrix simulation of the full circuit is likely out of reach for classical computers.
 Perhaps a tensor network calculation can be useful for this purpose.
 We leave these studies for future work.

 Another important future research direction is an end-to-end analysis of the fidelity of the magic state.
-In order to use our high-fidelity magic state, one must convert the given state on the original 2D color code to a larger 2D lattice, employing post-selection in this process.
+In order to use our high-fidelity magic state, one must convert the given state on the original 2D color code to a larger 2D lattice, employing postselection in this process.
 It was found in a recent study that there is a non-negligible difference between the logical error rate obtained before and after this process~\cite{Gidney2024}.
 The ratio between the two should depend on the details about the effective error model induced on the 2D color code patch which is influenced by the protocol.
-As such, it is not completely clear if the ratio reported in Ref.~\cite{Gidney2024} would remain the same if their growing process is applied to our setup.
-Understanding this would require a yet another challenging large-scale simulation.
+As such, it is not completely clear if the ratio reported in Ref.~\cite{Gidney2024} would remain the same whether their growing process is applied to our setup.
+Understanding this would require yet another challenging large-scale simulation.

 Lastly, we note that our approach should be readily implementable in platforms that allow all-to-all connectivities such as the ion trap~\cite{Decross2024computational,Loschnauer2024scalable} and neutral atom-based quantum computers~\cite{Bluvstein2024}.
 Optimizing our protocol for these platforms and experimentally demonstrating a substantial improvement in the magic state infidelity will be an important experimental outcome that we anticipate to be achievable in the near term.